Bul Kuol

-Bul Kuol (born 10 January 1997) is a South Sudanese-Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
+Bul Kuol (born 10 January 1997) is a South Sudanese-Australian professional basketball player for the Adelaide 36ers of the National Basketball League (NBL).
 Born in Sudan, he moved to Australia when he was nine years old and grew up in Canberra.
 He played college basketball in the United States for five years, four at California Baptist and one at Detroit Mercy.
-He joined the Cairns Taipans in 2021 and played three seasons for the club.
-In 2023, he had a stint with Le Mans of the French Pro A.
+He joined the Cairns Taipans of the NBL in 2021 and played three seasons for the club.
+In 2023, he had a stint with Le Mans of the French Pro A. He joined the Sydney Kings in 2024 and went on to win an NBL championship in 2026.

 Early life and career

 Born in Sudan, Kuol grew up in a small village next to a military base that backed on to the jungle.
 He and his family also spent time living at Kakuma, the world's biggest refugee camp located in Kenya.
 He moved to Australia in 2006 when he was nine years old, when his uncle, mother, three brothers and two sisters fled from war-torn South Sudan.
 Kuol's father stayed in Africa to look after the rest of their family.

 Living in Canberra, Kuol took up basketball as a 13-year-old after a growth spurt forced him to give soccer away.
 He attended Lake Ginninderra Secondary College and led the school to back-to-back Australian Schools Championships.
 He also led the Australian Capital Territory (ACT) team to a fifth-place finish at the U20 National Championships, averaging 15.6 points and 8.1 rebounds per game.

 Kuol debuted in the South East Australian Basketball League (SEABL) for the Canberra Gunners in 2015, averaging 6.0 points and 1.6 rebounds in 18 games.
 The following year, he averaged 8.6 points, 3.7 rebounds and 1.5 assists in 22 games for the Gunners.